fvanroie/PS_OPNsense/README.md

 - Proxy
 - Services

-Not all functionality is implemented yet and this is an early development alpha release.
+Not all functionality is implemented yet and this is an *early development alpha release*.
 All testing and [feedback](https://github.com/fvanroie/PS_OPNsense/issues) is appreciated.

 ## Supported Plugins
-Currently there are basic api hooks for these optional OPNsense pluginss:
+There are basic api hooks for these optional OPNsense pluginss:
+- ArpScanner
 - ClamAV
+- Collectd

-Currently only Start, Stop, Update and Restart services are implemented for the plugins.
+Currently only Start, Stop, Update and Restart services are implemented for the other plugins.
 More work is needed to support all available REST api commands.

 ## Legacy Commands
 There is legacy WebUI support for these commands: